rgabramedhin93/Circuit-Python/README.md

 ### Wiring

 ### Reflection
 The LCD assingment was definitely the hardest Circuit Python assignment I've had to do.
 It took a while for me to do it, and a lot of coding.
 Sometimes the LCD wouldn't turn on, sometimes the code would just not work.
 It was pretty annoying.
 But I ended up getting inspiration from other classmates and used some of their code.
-One thing I learned is that
+One thing I learned is that if your having trouble, you can use other classmates code BUT with CREDIT.